uday160386/uday160386.github.io/_greensoftware/Evaluating using kepler.md

       ```

 ### Then, we will deploy the loan application on AWS EKS and open a public endpoint for access.
-To deploy loans application to EKS, we need to define
+To deploy the loans application to EKS, we need to define
 - deployment.yaml
 - service.yaml
 - configmap.yaml

-Note: same reference files are available in the repo https://github.com/uday160386/app-greenit-metrics
+Note: example files are available in the repo https://github.com/uday160386/app-greenit-metrics

-Run the below commands to deploy workloads in EKS from local environment:
+Run the commands below to deploy workloads in EKS from local environment:

 Configmap.yaml